nimbus8/repss/README.md

   leverage it to enhance their curriculums and promote greater creativity, pride, and ownership in student writing.
 As a disclaimer: no practical work has been done to validate these suggestions, none that would be considered reliable.
 We have only our own personal experience with the language.
-And again we suggest that a quick perusal of the usage-01.txt file, under the bin/ directory at the root, should be enough to confirm whether or not this project, or the language at the center of it, might be of any utility or at all relevant to the inquisitive individual -- one is advised to keep an open mind and to try to focus less on the content (the stories) and more on how they might potentially leverage the scaffolding to their benefit (as a literary device: to enhance their creativity; to manage their fractured and non-linear thinking patterns; and better represent, explore, and refine their ideas as they come, etc)
+And again we suggest that a quick perusal of the usage-01.txt file, under the bin/ directory at the root, should be enough to confirm whether or not this project, or the language at the center of it, might be of any utility -- or you can experiment on paper, mmaybe you'll find it not so difficult to use the scaffolding to your advantage\benefit (as a literary device: to enhance their creativity; to manage their fractured and non-linear thinking patterns; and better represent, explore, and refine their ideas as they come, etc)

   (I know what your thinking, this is silly.
 Believe me this is not so silly.
 There are much sillier things published every day.)